-In America, the data is more divided.
-A recent New York Times/CBS News poll said just six percent of us are following the wedding.
+In America, the data are more divided.
+A recent New York Times/CBS News poll said just 6 percent of us are following the wedding.
 But among women over age 40, that number jumped to 40 percent.

 Put simply, in a media age saturated with contrived reality TV shows pushing fake drama, we now have a genuine storybook wedding.
 A soap opera come to life, minus the liquor-fueled catfights.

 Helping matters is the wedding's schedule, timed perfectly for American media.
 With much of the media establishment on East Coast time, the procession and wedding will occur from 5 a.m. to 7 a.m., when the female news audience is highest.

 If the ceremony ends on time, the broadcast and cable news networks can spend the first two hours of their morning newscasts dissecting it all.
 It is precisely scheduled, highly anticipated and infinitely discussable — prime conditions for morning newscast overload.

 So even though evidence suggests there may be more of us who prefer to see reports from Libya or just sleep in, we will endure this brief hijacking of the world's news cycle.

 Even the most sensible of news diets deserves a little wedding cake for dessert, from time to time.